- November 29, 2019

 - All gift(s) using CBP services by the Member for the purpose of sending package(s) to a friend or relative that lives in the U.S. will be subject to CBP processing and the required customs declaration before entry into the U.S. To classify as gift item(s), the package must not exceed the maximum retail value of $100.00 USD.
 The Member may be requested to provide a sales invoice or receipt for the gift item(s).

 - Should the gift value(s) be incorrectly declared by the Member, CBP reserves the right to make the necessary corrections to the retail value on behalf of the Member based on the competitive retail pricing available at the time of inspection.
 Regardless if classified as “gift” items, all gift item(s) must be declared with a value and will still require inspection and verification by CBP and U.S Customs Authorities.
-All documents requested must be provided promptly to CBP in order to prepare the package for custom clearance.
+All documents requested must be provided promptly to CBP in order to prepare the package for customs clearance.
 The Member fully understands that the repackaging of gifts to the original shipped condition are not the responsibility of CBP and U.S. Customs.

 - For all pick ups, bookings should be made no less than 48hrs in advance in order to secure the pick up time slot.
 Anything less, CBP cannot guarantee the pick up.
 A 24hrs cancellation notice is required, otherwise, a cancellation fee may apply at the discretion of the Company.